 Because kids today are so used to working on the computer, they get in the habit of doing math in their heads—which means they can skip steps and carry errors forward.
 If you work with me we'll always do math with paper and pencil (or marker and board).
 You'll learn to think a problem through, not just click an answer on a multiple-choice assignment.

 Here Madison is working on equations.
 Can she arrange the cards so that touching sides have expressions of equal value?Madison and her twin sister Kylee sometimes work with me at the same time because they're at similar levels.
 I often help families with more than one child.
-Sometimes we meet separately, sometimes we work as a team.My student Rhodes is 8 years old.
-He struggled last year with 3rd-grade math, so this summer my goal is to prepare him for 4th grade.
+Sometimes we meet separately, sometimes we work as a team.In this photo my student Rhodes is 8 years old.
+He struggled with 3rd-grade math, so my goal that summer was to prepare him for 4th grade.

-Here he's selecting answers from the TenMarks online math program.TenMarks has given Rhodes a challenging 3rd-grade math problem, and we're reading through it to make sure he understands the question: Can he accurately compare two fractions which have different denominators?
+Here he's selecting answers from the TenMarks online math program.TenMarks gave Rhodes a challenging 3rd-grade math problem, and we're reading through it to make sure he understands the question: Can he accurately compare two fractions which have different denominators?
 Are they equal or is one larger than the other?

 I had him draw visual representations of the two fractions on a dry erase board and I guided him through the question again, using his diagrams to help him compare the two fractions.
 He got it right!Caitlin is one of my adult students, a nurse who studied Spanish previously and now needs a refresher course with an emphasis on medical language.
 To accommodate her busy schedule, we meet in the evenings at a coffee shop.